cryogen-project/cryogen/README.md

     into. defaults to "css" - be sure to include this directory in your `resources` section
   * `resources` - list of folders to be copied over from `templates` to `public`
+  * `disqus?` - set to true if you want disqus enabled on your site
+  * `disqus-shortname` - your disqus shortname

 ### Creating Posts